BryanSoltis/AzureADXNETCoreWebApp/README.md

 The project uses an API to return a list of states the ADX will be filtered on.
 The project will pass the user's OID value (from the Azure B2C authentication) as a query pararemeter to the specifed API URL.
 The API should return a list of states to be used within the ADX querries.

+**NOTE**

+The project is confiogured to return the top 100 records for all states, if an API is not present.

 Here is a sample API (using an Azure Function) to return values.

     public static async Task<IActionResult> Run(